-The Jerusalem Study Center is located in East Jerusalem, a short distance from north of the Damascus Gate of Old Jerusalem.
-The Center is set up with comfortable dormitory rooms, and a good-sized classroom, all in a Middle Eastern urban compound.
-The Center is close to the Garden Tomb, the Albright Institute and the Ecole biblique.
-The King David Hotel, the Adventist House and the YMCA are half hour’s walk away, as is Ben Yehuda Street, an “in place” for shopping.
+The Jerusalem Study Center is located in East Jerusalem, a short distance from the Damascus Gate of Old Jerusalem, the Garden Tomb, the Albright Institute and the Ecole Biblique.
+The Center is set up with comfortable dormitory rooms, and a good-sized classroom, a basketball court, and a lovely garden.
 Three daily meals are provided at the center.

-The local time in Jerusalem during the summer is seven hours ahead of eastern daylight time in the USA, ten hours ahead of Pacific Daylight Time.
+The local time in Jerusalem during the summer is seven hours ahead of Eastern Daylight Time, ten hours ahead of Pacific Daylight Time in the USA.

 Summer months in Jerusalem run from May to September.
-The one sure thing about this time of year: it will not rain.
-This is great when you’re on tour.
-While Jerusalem summers can get very hot, the air is neither humid nor too dry, so the heat is usually bearable.
+While Jerusalem summers can get very hot and dry, the heat is usually bearable.
 The daytime heat is usually relieved by balmy evenings.
 Jerusalem is located among the hills of central Israel at a comfortable altitude of 2,500 feet above sea level.

-While exotic, intriguing, engaging and appealing and truly a lot of fun, intensive international educational experiences make heavy demands on participants.
+While tours can be exotic, intriguing, and a lot of fun, intensive international educational experiences make heavy demands on participants.
 We are studying the material we would normally cover in three quarters (or two semesters) in the space of six weeks.
-This means two weeks per quarter, two weeks for three academic quarter credits, a mid-term or final examination every week.
-During the normal week of study, this translates into three hours of class time per day and six to seven hours per day spent in class preparation.
-Long days, hard work, concentration, regular and punctual class attendance (every day missed is a week!).
+During the normal week of study, this translates into long days, hard work, concentration, regular and punctual class attendance (every day missed is a week!).

 At the same time, there will be opportunity during the day for other kinds of activities.
 In addition, we will take usually one day per week for travel around the country and, of course, Sabbath will be set aside for rest, worship, etc. Part of the ACA experience is to become immersed in the culture of the country where you reside.
 You will have plenty of opportunity to participate in scores of memorable activities surrounding you in and around Jerusalem.